Homes For Sale Near George Mason University

 The George Mason University Fairfax Campus is located between Braddock Road, Chain Bridge Road, and Roberts Road in Fairfax.

-The Patriot Center (now Eagle Bank Arena) and other on campus complexes also provide access to numerous sports games, shows, and events.
-And also Cirque Du Soleil.
-And of course, GMU Patriot basketball.
+The Patriot Center (now Eagle Bank Arena) and other on campus complexes also provide access to numerous sports games, shows, and events such Cirque Du Soleil and GMU Patriot basketball.

-Twenty miles outside of Washington D.C., the area surrounding George Mason University is a good mixture of city and suburb.
+The area surrounding George Mason is a good mixture of urban convenience and suburbs.

 Downtown Fairfax City is just minutes from campus.
 This area provides access to shops, parks, and historical sites.
 There are also bars and restaurants that are popular among students.